NVIDIA/aistore/docs/aisloader.md

 AIS Loader (`aisloader`) is a tool to measure storage performance.
 It is a load generator that we constantly use to benchmark and stress-test [AIStore](https://github.com/NVIDIA/aistore).
 The tool was written in such a way that it can be easily extended to benchmark any S3-compatible backend.

-In addition, there's a certain AI "angle": AIS Loader can generate (synthetic) workloads that mimic training and inference workloads - the capability that allows to run benchmarks in isolation (which is often preferable), and also avoid compute-side bottlenecks if there are any.
+In addition, `aisloader` generates synthetic workloads that mimic training and inference workloads - the capability that allows to run benchmarks in isolation (which is often preferable), and also avoid compute-side bottlenecks if there are any.

+There's a large set of command-line switches that allow to realize almost any conceivable workload, with basic permutations always including:

+* number of workers
+* read and write sizes
+* read and write ratios

+Detailed protocol-level tracing statistics are also available - see [HTTP tracing](#http-tracing) section below for brief introduction.

 ## Table of Contents